karlsonschlyer/shelflife/README.md

        run 'sudo apt update'
         then run 'sudo snap install mysql-workbench-community'

+5. navigate to Documents folder
-5. Clone this repo
+6. Clone this repo
-6. run npm install
+7. run npm install
-7. in the server/ directory. create a file called .env and paste this in there
+8. in the server/ directory. create a file called .env and paste this in there
 PORT=5500
 DB_HOST=localhost
 DB_USER=root